Top of the page

 Other treatments include:

-can help you recover from an injury and avoid future injury.
+Physiotherapy can help you recover from an injury and avoid future injury.
 Your physiotherapist can help you reduce pain in the soft tissues (muscles, tendons, and ligaments), build muscle strength, and improve flexibility, function, and range of motion.
-He or she can also evaluate how you do an activity and make suggestions for doing the activity in a way that is less likely to result in an injury.
+They can also evaluate how you do an activity and make suggestions for doing the activity in a way that is less likely to result in an injury.

 Physiotherapy can help you live more easily with chronic or ongoing health conditions such as spinal stenosis, arthritis, and Parkinson's disease.
 Your physiotherapist will work with you to establish your goals.
-Then he or she will create a program of educational, range-of-motion, strengthening, and endurance activities to meet your needs.
+Then they will create a program of educational, range-of-motion, strengthening, and endurance activities to meet your needs.

 Physiotherapists are a critical part of this team.
 They address the issues of range of motion, strength, endurance, mobility (walking, going up and down stairs, getting in and out of a bed or chair), and safety.
 The physiotherapist may also get you the equipment you need, such as a walker or wheelchair, and make sure you can use the equipment appropriately.

 Physiotherapists also work with children who have major injuries or health conditions, such as cerebral palsy.
 They address the usual issues of range of motion, strength, endurance, and mobility.
 Also, the therapist considers the child's special growth and developmental needs.